Apprenticeships in Kent

-MidKent College offers intermediate, advanced and higher apprenticeships in Kent from age 16 and upwards (there is no upper age limit) for those who want to earn while they learn.
+MidKent College offers intermediate, advanced and higher apprenticeships in Kent for those who want to earn while they learn.

 The core components for intermediate and advanced apprenticeships are:

-- A technical or knowledge based qualification such as a BTEC or City & Guilds (relevant to the specific apprenticeship).
+- A technical or knowledge based qualification (relevant to the specific apprenticeship)

-- Other professional qualifications or requirements as specified by the particular job.
+- Other professional qualifications or requirements as specified by the particular industry.

-The core components for higher apprenticeships are as above but exclude the Functional Skills element.
+The core components for higher apprenticeships include the components of intermediate and advanced apprenticeships, but exclude the Functional Skills element.

 Pay and benefits